-After breakfast, visit Himalayan Mountaineering Institute, Padmaja Naidu Himalayan Zoological Park and the Tibetan Self-help centre, it’s emporium boast of highest quality Tibetan handicrafts.
-World famous tea is synonymous with Darjeeling so we will visit a tea estate on the way back.
-In the afternoon visit the Japanese Peace Pagoda and the beautiful Dali monastery – affiliated to Kagyupa sect.
-After the visit we have free time to explore around.
-Option is also available to take a joy ride on a toy train .
+After breakfast, visit Himalayan Mountaineering Institute, Padmaja Naidu Himalayan Zoological Park, and the Tibetan Self-help center, its emporium boast of the highest quality Tibetan handicrafts.
+World-famous tea is synonymous with Darjeeling so we will visit a tea estate on the way back.
+In the afternoon visit the Japanese Peace Pagoda and the beautiful Dali monastery – affiliated to the Kagyupa sect.
+After the visit, we have free time to explore around.
+An option is also available to take a joy ride on a toy train.
 Overnight in Darjeeling.

 Day 9: Departure:

 After breakfast, transfer to the airport/railway station for your onward journey.

 Trip AccommodationBest available 3 and 4 star hotels.

 Trip SeasonsAll the year round, best from March to May and from Sept. to November.